CCBDA-UPC/Assignments-2025/Lab04.md

 [AWS Rekognition](https://aws.amazon.com/rekognition/)  is an image recognition service that detects objects, scenes, activities, landmarks, faces, dominant colors, and image quality.
 AWS Rekognition also extracts text, recognizes celebrities, and identifies inappropriate image content.

-In this lab session, you will learn how to extract data from webpages and then analyze the images and videos using AWS Rekognition to obtain some interesting insights.
+In this lab session, you will learn how to extract data from web pages and then analyze the images and videos using AWS Rekognition to obtain some interesting insights.

 #  Pre-lab homework